Amar1729/nerdbar.widget/README.md

 ![Screenshot](screens/no-charge.png)

 Dynamic Color Changing:
+This works by caching a `colors.sh` file as `colors_<desktopID>.sh` for each different desktop.
+The easiest way to do this is using my helper scripts [wp](./scripts/wp) and [unique\_space.sh](./scripts/unique_space.sh).
+They are meant to be copied into your `~/.bin/` and called manually as a replacement for `pywal` when you want to change your wallpaper.
+See `wp -h` for usage.
-This works by caching a `colors.json` file as `colors_<desktopID>.json` for each different desktop ([This script](https://github.com/Amar1729/dotfiles/blob/4c1b4219ff1c66cdff3b6dfa7eb6a0e3b067bb2f/.bin/unique_space.sh) can automatically do this as a wrapper for `pywal`).
-Each desktop has a saved file, and `theme.coffee` and `focused-window.coffee` load from it every 1s.
+Each desktop has its own cached file, and `theme.coffee` and `focused-window.coffee` load from it every 1s.
 ![Gif](screens/color-reload.gif)